mnzaki/ng-fx/README.md

 </ul>
 ```
 ###Events
 + Animations will emit events to your app when they have finished.
 You can listen to these events in your controllers and directives to perform other things.
-When an animtion is complete the even will look like so '[ enter or leave] + [animation name]', 'enter fade-down'.
+When an animation is complete the event will look like so '[ enter or leave] + [animation name]', 'enter fade-down'.
 You just have to add the CSS class ```fx-trigger``` to an animated element.
 ``` javascript
 angular.module('myApp', ['ng-animate', 'fx.animations'])
 .directive('goAway', function(){